 - a.
-Investment Objective to generate long-term capital appreciation through a portfolio of equities, fixed income securities and alternative financial instruments, adjusted accordingly as the target date of the Fund (Year 2048) approaches. - b.
-Benchmark 50% PSEi + 45% Bloomberg Sovereign Bond Index (BPHILR) + 5% Special Savings Accounts (SSA). - c.
+Investment Objective to provide regular returns through investments in a diversified portfolio of US Dollar-denominated fixed income instruments issued by the Philippine government, other major economies, or corporations operating therein or through diversified investment companies invested in such. - b.
+Benchmark 50% Philippine Stock Exchange Index + 45%Bloomberg Philippine Sovereign Bond Index (BPHILR) + 5% 30-Day Special Savings Account (SSA). - c.
 Asset Allocation Range the Company allocates its funds available for investments among cash and other deposit substitutes and fixed-income securities based on certain proportion as approved by Management.

-Other matters covered in the investment policy include the fees due to be paid to the Fund Manager with management and distribution fees each set at an annual rate of 1.25% and transfer fees of 0.15% of the net assets attributable to unit holders on each valuation day.
+Other matters covered in the investment policy include the fees due to be paid to the Fund Manager with management and distribution fees each set at an annual rate of 1.25% of the net assets attributable to shareholders on each valuation day.